 Since their main duties include recovering medical records and transferring medical information to physicians and other professionals, insurance billing specialists must have strong clerical skills.
 They conduct much of their work on computers, so technological aptitude is also important.
 Specialists also need to be well organized and efficient while executing their tasks, and must have a strong eye for detail to ensure the accuracy and thoroughness of medical records.

 With experience and higher education, such as a bachelor's or master's degree, insurance billing specialists may advance to upper-level positions in health information technology.
 They might, for example, become health information managers.
 Insurance billing specialists pursuing advancement in the field might also benefit from earning specialty certification.

-Jobs for medical records and health information technicians are expected to increase 22% between 2012 and 2022, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-The bureau also reported in May 2013 that these workers' median salary was $34,970.
+Jobs for medical records and health information technicians are expected to increase much faster than the average at 11% between 2018 and 2028, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The bureau also reported in May 2018 that these workers' median salary was $40,350.

 A certificate or an associate's degree is usually needed to get as job as an insurance billing specialist.
 Those who hold associate's degrees are eligible to sit for the Registered Health Information Technician certification exam and earning a higher degree or specialty certification might aid in career advancement, as well.
 Jobs for medical records and health information technicians, like insurance billing specialists, are expected to continue rapid growth through 2028.